-Call for Industry Papers (submission deadline has been extended by two weeks to May 19)
+Call for Industry Papers (submission deadline has been extended to May 22)

 The FSE 2020 Industrial Track provides a venue for outstanding applied research in software engineering.
 Industrial track submissions are expected to have a strong focus on real-world application of software engineering techniques, tools, methodologies, processes, and practices.
 At the same time, the work should demonstrate some type of innovation in its technology or approach.
 The industrial track is soliciting submissions that cover all aspects of the software engineering life cycle.
 Submissions should clearly identify the innovative aspects of the approach, the industrial context in which it was applied, and the outcomes of its application (ideally supported by data), as well as what the FSE audience is expected to learn.
 Submissions are solicited from all areas of industry and for any software engineering techniques, tools, methodologies, processes, and practices applicable at any point in the software lifecycle.
 Most successful papers in the past have included authors from industry, although this is not a strict requirement.
 However, successful papers must have been applied in an industrial context.

 Good industry track papers might fall in the following categories:

 You articulate a new research challenge that you think should be studied.

 You have a tech transfer story to share.
 This type of paper describes taking a research method and applying it in practice.
 It describes why the method was chosen, what the problem was, and how it was solved.

 You have an experience report of a case study that brings out lessons that are worth sharing with others.
 This type of paper often describes an evolution/maintenance project.
 There does not have to be a new invention in the paper.
 Hint: if you are a practitioner, most likely this is your category!